mbnarayn/EasyAdmin/README.md

 This example exports the user's archive to a .pst file on the network shared folder PSTFileShare on SERVER01.

-This cmdlet requires the admin to be assigned the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
+Both the above cmdlets requires the admin to be assigned the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
 Also note that the -FilePath value only accepts UNC paths.

 ***
 ## Disabling AD Replication on a single Domain Controller